 There's something intoxicating about going against the grain.
 When everyone zigs, you zag.
 When the herd stampedes one way, you calmly walk the other.
 It feels intelligent, sophisticated, brave.
 And sometimes — just often enough to be dangerous — it pays off spectacularly.

-Consider the great contrarian trades of history: - John Paulson betting against subprime mortgages in 2007 - David Tepper buying bank stocks in March 2009
+Consider the great contrarian trades of history: John Paulson betting against subprime mortgages in 2007.
+David Tepper buying bank stocks in March 2009.
+Michael Burry loading up on GameStop in 2019.

 These trades worked because they combined three essential elements: the crowd was wrong, the contrarian understood why they were wrong, and they had the conviction to act on that understanding.
 Remove any element and contrarianism becomes expensive foolishness.